apache/celix/documents/getting_started/using_services_with_cxx.md

 ## Locking and Suspending

-As you may notice, the Baz example uses locks
+As you may notice, the Baz example uses locks.
 In principle, locking is necessary in order to ensure coherence in case service dependencies are removed/added/changed; on the other hands, locking increases latency and, when misused, can lead to poor performance.
-For this reason, the serviceDependecy interface gives the possibility to choose between a locking and suspend (a non-locking) strategy through the serviceDependency_setStrategy function, as is used in the Foo2 example.
+For this reason, the serviceDependency interface gives the possibility to choose between a locking and suspend (a non-locking) strategy through the serviceDependency_setStrategy function, as is used in the Foo2 example.

 The locking strategy `DependencyUpdateStrategy::locking` notifies the component in case the dependencies' set changes (e.g. a dependency is added/removed): the component is responsible for protecting via locks the dependencies' list and check (always under lock) if the service he's depending on is still available.
 The suspend or non-locking strategy `DependencyUpdateStrategy::suspend` (default when no strategy is explicitly set) reliefs the programmer from dealing with service dependencies' consistency issues: in case this strategy is adopted, the component is stopped and restarted (i.e. temporarily suspended) upon service dependencies' changes.